 Group 5 presented IP Jeopardy!
 Group 5 handed out prizes of Fran’s chocolate for the top placing tables.
 The game was lively and entertaining!
 Thank you, Group 5!

 Archive for Uncategorized

-The Seattle IP Inn of Court enjoyed a beautiful view of Puget Sound at its year end party!
-Incoming President Warren Rheaume presented Past President Mark P. Walters with a plaque recognizing his service to the Inn.
-Thank you to the Inn’s members for their participation and contributions during the 2016 – 2017 year!
+The Seattle IP Inn of Court enjoyed wonderful weather and a beautiful view of Elliott Bay at its year end party.
+Former President Mark P. Walters expressed our appreciation to outgoing President Warren Rheaume for his service to the Inn.
+Thank you to the Inn’s members for their participation and contributions during the 2017 – 2018 year!

 Group 7 and the Seattle IP Inn of Court welcomed international guest speakers from the U.S. Patent and Trademark Office and the University of Washington School of Law.
 Dominic Keating, director of the USPTO IP Attaché Program, provided background on the IP Attaché program.
 IP Attachés Michael Mangelson, China, Laura Hammel, South America, Susan Wilson, European Union, Komal Kalha, India and South Asia, and Deborah Lashley-Johnson, WTO and WIPO, each spoke on issues in their respective regions.
 Dr. Jan B. Krauß, German patent attorney and University of Washington School of Law Guest Lecturer, rounded out the panel, focusing on Brexit.
 Professor Margaret Chon, Seattle University School of Law, moderated the panel.
 Thank you to all the panelists, Professor Chon and to Group 7 for a special presentation on international IP issues!